SelvaganapathiMani/interest-messaging-app/Readme.md

-Below is an example of how you could structure your `README.md` file for your Django and React project.
-This file includes prerequisites, installation and setup instructions, how to run the application, and other important information.

----

 # Interest Messaging App

 This project is a full-stack web application where users can send interest messages to each other.
 If an interest is accepted, both users can chat with each other in real-time.
 The backend is built with Django and Django Channels, and the frontend is built with React.